redox-os/book/src/introduction/why_mit.md

 ---------------------------------------------------------------------------------------

 We like to have a decentralized structure of the project, allowing people to do whatever they want, no matter how they intend to share it.

+Copyleft licenses are upstream-centric, whereas permissive licenses can be thought of as more downstream-centric.
+We happen to prioritize downstream more than upstream.